Junda Irawan

-Mochammad Junda Irawan (born 31 May 1996, in Malang) is an Indonesian professional footballer who plays as a defender.
+Mochammad Junda Irawan (born 31 May 1996) is an Indonesian professional footballer who plays as a defender.

 Club career

 Early career

-In April 2014, Junda ever selection in Brisbane Roar Youth, and in June 2015, he returned to Malang and joined Arema FC.
+In April 2014, Junda was in the selection in Brisbane Roar Youth, and in June 2015, he returned to Malang and joined Arema FC.

 Arema FC

-In the opening match of Jendral Sudirman Cup, Arema FC against Persegres Gresik United.
-Dio Permana and Junda Irawan playing since the beginning of the game, only played 12 minutes.
-After that, Dio and Junda replaced by senior players, and eventually the game ended and score 4-1 for Arema.
+In the opening match of Jendral Sudirman Cup, Arema FC against Persegres Gresik United, Dio Permana and Junda Irawan only played the beginning 12 minutes of the game.
+After that, Dio and Junda were replaced by senior players, and eventually the game ended and the score was 4-1 for Arema.

-And in the 2016 season, Junda joined in the squad of Arema in 2016 Indonesia Soccer Championship A.
+In the 2016 season, Junda joined in the squad of Arema in 2016 Indonesia Soccer Championship A.

 Madura United

 In 2018, Junda Irawan signed a contract with Indonesian Liga 1 club Madura United.
 He made his league debut on 3 August 2018 in a match against PS TIRA at the Gelora Ratu Pamelingan Stadium, Pamekasan.